wellcaffeinated/intween/docs/guide/README.md

 :::warning
-When using this with a `Meddle` you'll need to provide a state getter function to ensure that Smoothen knows where to start from.
+When using this with a `Meddle` you'll need to provide a state getter function to ensure that smoothen knows where to start from.
 :::

-You can easily send the output of Smoothen into a Meddle to make the meddling smooth!
-However, when using `Smoothen()` to meddle with a tween, there's an extra step that needs to happen.
+You can easily send the output of smoothen into a Meddle to make the meddling smooth!
+However, when using `smoothen()` to meddle with a tween, there's an extra step that needs to happen.
-Since a tween may change the state without `Smoothen()` knowing about it, we need to provide a getter function so that it is aware of these changes.
+Since a tween may change the state without `smoothen()` knowing about it, we need to provide a getter function so that it is aware of these changes.